 Spread the seeds on a plate or on a paper towel with the variety name written on it, and let the seeds dry for several days.
 Then scrape them off and into an envelope or baggie.

-Then label the seed container with the variety name and date, and store.
-I like to keep mine in the door of the refrigerator, even though hubby complains a bit that the entire top shelf is full of seeds instead of ketchup and other stuff.
+I like to keep my seeds in the door of the refrigerator, even though hubby complains a bit that the entire top shelf is full of seeds instead of ketchup and other stuff.

 Pretty easy, isn't it?
-I know it sounds like a lot of work but it really isn't; it takes time but it isn't time that you have to do something in, it's just "waiting time."
+I know it sounds like a lot of work but it really isn't.
+It takes time but it isn't time that you have to do something in, it's just "waiting time."

 If you've never saved tomato seeds from your garden tomatoes before, give it a try this year.